We may receive compensation when you click on links to products from our partners.

 Doubt rears its ugly head

 Of course, the mid-career blues are not always about other people.
-At times, a worker begins to question his career path and trajectory.
-Does he really want to spend the second half of his career working a job he cant stand simply for financial security?
+At times, a worker begins to question their career path and trajectory.
+Do you really want to spend the second half of your career working a job you can’t stand simply for financial security?
 Perhaps he wants to take that great leap and reach for a dream that he has always secretly harbored.
 Whether that dream is writing a novel or owning a small diner makes no matter.
 The point is that he only has a short time to make up his mind.
 Should he continue working an unfulfilling job because he has obligations to meet, or should he shoot for the dream?

 Causes of a mid-career crisis